wheelo/gulp-version-patch/README.md

 This package includes 4 version patch modes, either the following 4 types could be patched: script, stylesheet, image, background.

 * 0: patch all above four patched types in both html and css
-* 1: not include the image resource patched process
+* 1: not patch the image resource
-* 2: only ipatch the script and css in html
+* 2: only patch the script and css
-* 3: only patch the script in html
+* 3: only patch the script

 #### default: 0
 use it with the param `{ patchMode: TYPE }`, the `TYPE` is either `0, 1, 2, 3, 4`